Constructing strictly sign regular matrices of all sizes and sign patterns: Algorithm for constructing SSR and SSR matrices

 \section{Algorithm for constructing SSR and SSR$_p$ matrices}

 The goal of this section is to give an algorithm to construct an SSR matrix for any specified dimension and sign pattern.
 We mainly use Theorem~\ref{A} to carry out this construction.
-Here is our algorithm.
+Here is our algorithm; in Appendix \ref{appendixA}, we will also provide a Python program to implement this algorithm.

 \textbf{Algorithm 1. add$\_$col$\_$left($\mathbf{A}$)}

 \textbf{Description:} This algorithm adds a new column to the left of an $m\times n$ SSR$(\epsilon)$ matrix A. The resulting $m\times(n+1)$ matrix will remain SSR$(\epsilon)$ if $m\leq n$ and become SSR$_n(\epsilon)$ with all $(n+1)\times(n+1)$ minors being zero if $m>n$.